mvarrieur/yankee-trail/src/pages/index.md

         KC's offers a full breakfast menu, though we also offer catering for any occasion (up to ~100 people).
 Outdoor seating is available starting in the Spring season!
 Planning an outdoor day trip?
 We'll be offering Grab N Go lunches to take on your adventure.
 Inquire within!

-        KC's Kitchen & Catering is open to the public year round 7:00 a.m. - Noon every Friday - Sunday.
+        KC's Kitchen & Catering is open to the public year round 7:00 a.m. - Noon every Thursday - Sunday.
     - image: /img/view-upon-entry-king-room.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and